tamylaa/clodo-framework/scripts/deployment/README.md

 # Deployment Scripts

-Scripts for deploying Lego Framework services to various environments and platforms.
+Scripts for deploying Clodo Framework services to various environments and platforms.

 ## Scripts